bemanproject/task/docs/P3796-task-issues.md

 `task` uses `continues_on` directly to achieve scheduler affinity.
-During the SG1 discussion it was requested that the approach to scheduler affinity doesn't use `continues_on` directly but rather uses a different algorithm which can be customized separately.
+During the SG1 discussion it was requested that the approach to scheduler affinity doesn't use `continues_on` directly but rather uses a different algorithm which can be customised separately.
 This is the algorithm now named `affine_on`.
 The intention was that `affine_on` can avoid scheduling in more cases than `continues_on`.